Application-Level Sharding Logic: Implementation & Routing Workflows

 }

-Implement circuit breakers around each pool.
-Configure failure thresholds at three consecutive timeouts.
-Open the circuit to prevent thread exhaustion during transient network partitions.
-Health checks must run asynchronously every ten seconds.
+Wrap each pool in a circuit breaker.
+Configure failure thresholds at three consecutive timeouts, then open the circuit to prevent goroutine exhaustion during transient network partitions.
+Health checks must run asynchronously every 10 seconds so they do not block request threads.

 Read/write splitting requires explicit intent parsing at the application layer.
 Route mutations to primary endpoints.
 Direct analytical queries to replicas to preserve write throughput.
 Cross-datacenter deployments must factor in network latency when selecting replicas.

-This client-side approach contrasts sharply with Proxy Routing Architectures.
-Proxies centralize routing but add network hops.
-Application-level routing eliminates those hops but increases deployment complexity.
+This client-side model contrasts sharply with Proxy Routing Architectures.
+Proxies centralise routing but add network hops and require separate deployment pipelines.
+Application-level routing eliminates those hops at the cost of embedding topology awareness in every service that touches the database.

 - Deploy dual-write logic to both legacy and sharded endpoints.